hiddenDevXR/MDVJ-Fundamentals/README.md

 # Rectilineal movement

-For this excercise we learnt how to move a object toward a goal using different method.
+For this exercise we learned how to move a object toward a goal using different method.
-In this first example we use the translate method from the tranform component of the game object as follows.
+In this first example we use the translate method from the transform component of the game object as follows.

         Vector3 direction = goal.position - this.transform.position;
         float step = speed * Time.deltaTime;